Maplicant/binary_puzzle/README.md

 This program will take a binary puzzle and give you its solution

 ## Input
 This program expects a puzzle from stdin in a special format.
 The first line is an integer `n`, the width and height of the grid.
 The next `n` lines are strings with the length of `n`.
 Each character in the string is either a `0`, a `1` or a `?`.
+An example:

+    4
+    11?0
+    ??1?
+    0??1
+    ??0?